Quantum-Accelerators/quacc/docs/dev/contributing.md

 !!!
 Warning

     Never put a `quacc` import in the global scope of a `conftest.py` file.
-This causes havoc with patching the quacc `SETTINGS` variable.

 ### Running a PR on an HPC Machine